tohri-aa/AJ90JS/JS_Basics/about_js.md

 ##### About JS
 ---

-- JS is a programming language designed to interact withh elements of webb pagges.
+- JS is a programming language designed to interact with elements of web pages.
 It allows you add interactivity to a web page.
 - JS is used with HTML & CSS to enhance a web page's functionality.
 - It is also known as the scripting language for web pages.
 - It can run on both web browsers andd servers.